ShyamL1319/currency-converter/README.md

 # Currency Converter

-## To start backend go to src folder and do npm run start;
+## To start backend go to src folder and do node server.js;

 ## To start Frontend go to frontend folder and do npm run build;